Last spring after hiking at Tyler Bend, we pulled into Grinders

 |

-This is Longbottom Road and looks well used, here where the trail
+This is Longbottom Road and looks well used, here where trail

-crosses the road is pretty wide, someone could easily park here at the side
+crosses road is pretty wide, someone could easily park here at the side

 of the road without blocking traffic.